iliyab09/nextdb/apps/blog/README.txt

 With your NextDB.net alpha account you need to follow these steps:

-		1. login to the admin pages with you username and password
+		1. login to the admin pages with your username and password

 		2. create a new database by clicking the create database link, you can name it whatever you like.